hmcts/POFCC-slack-help-bot/README.md

-# Capability Onboarding Slack help bot
+# Possessions Onboarding Slack help bot

 Listens for new posts in a designated Slack channel and raises a coresponding request in Jira.